Additional course costs

 Table of contents

-Databooks can be purchased for £10 as a complete set in a Shell UK ringbinder, usually at Part IA registration.
+A full set of Databooks will be given to you at the Introductory Talks.
 Databooks are needed for all four years.
-Replacements cost £2 per booklet (cash). and can be obtained from the Teaching Office.
+Replacements cost £2 per booklet (cash) and can be obtained from the Teaching Office.

 Photocopying and printing

 Students taking the Constructionarium are required to buy safety boots costing about £30 and contribute up to £200 towards the cost of the course.

 It is hoped that this contribution will be reduced to about £100 once the sponsorship of the course is confirmed.

 Last updated on 30/07/2019 08:20